Voicemail Number for O2

 How VoIP Replaces (and Improves on) O2 Voicemail for Business

 A hosted VoIP or unified-communications platform sits alongside — or replaces — your O2 mobile contracts and gives your team enterprise-grade call handling without the enterprise price tag.
-Here is what changes:
+Here is how it compares to the basic voicemail number O2 provides via 901:

 | Feature | O2 Voicemail (901) | Hosted VoIP |